ralyodio/bmr/README.md

     ./build && ./start

-Bmr has been tested with MacOS 10.8.4 so far, but these steps should work for Linux too.
+Bmr has been tested with MacOS 10.8.4, but these steps should work for Linux too.

 If anyone can get this to work on Windows, let me know the steps and I'll add them here.
 Once the app stabilizes and basic functionality is working I will build packages to download and install for each platform (linux, mac, windows).

 ### Tips